lbnl-science-it/OOD_training_july2022/OOD_trainining_28July.md

 ---
 ## Custom pyKernel
-If you’d like to use a different laguage or version of python or different conda environment not indicated in the drop-down menu of jupyter notebook you’ll need to create your own kernel.
+If you’d like to use a different language or version of python or different conda environment not indicated in the drop-down menu of jupyter notebook you’ll need to create your own kernel.

-**Two ways  of addiing kernel:**
+**Two ways  of adding kernel:**
 1. Using conda environment
 2. Manually creating a new kernel
    [Click here for details.](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/open-ondemand/jupyter-server/)